alecramsay/rdadata/docs/scripts.md

 # Helper Scripts

-The scripts let you convert the primary data into other formats required by specific applications.
+These scripts let you convert the primary data into other formats required by specific applications.

 To convert the node/neighbors graph JSON file into a CSV of pairs of adjacent precincts: